 Despite living in a relatively expensive city, groceries are very cheap in Romania compared with the USA and the rest of Europe.

 On average, our weekly grocery bill for two people is around $60 USD.
-My grocery bill also includes a couple of bottles of mid-range wine and a few six-packs of Heineken.
+My grocery bill also includes a couple of bottles of mid-range Romanian wine and a few six-packs of Heineken.
 Over the summer, we’d also usually get a bottle of vodka.
 What can I say, it was during lockdown *shrugs*.

 For my fellow Americans – 1 kg = 2.2 lbs